 The castle and the restaurant can only be visited with a ticket for the falconry.

-Please note: The annual season tickets and 14-day tickets of the Bavarian Palace Administration entitle the bearers to admittance only after the last falconry demonstrations.
+The annual season tickets and 14-day tickets of the Bavarian Palace Administration do not entitle the holder to free admission to Rosenburg Castle.

 Jagd- und Falknereimuseum (Museum of Hunting and Falconry)